 See how the knit side creates a nice smooth surface and you can easily see the knit stitches on the front side or right side (RS) of your work.

-When you turn the stockinette stitch pattern over you will see all those bumps.
+When you turn the stockinette stitch pattern over you will see lots of purl bumps on the picture below.
 This is the purl side.
-It can be the wrong side of your work however it's called reverse stockinette stitch.
+On some knitting projects this will be the wrong side of your work.

-If you are working the reverse stockinette stitch pattern the purl side will actually be on the right side and the wrong side will be the knit side.
+If you are working the reverse stockinette stitch pattern the purl side will be the right side and the knit side will be on the wrong side.